 They have 5 million neurons, with two-thirds of those distributed among the tentacles.
 This efficient setup allows each tentacle to act semi-independently while receiving orders from the central brain.

 You’ll find several videos online showing how intelligent the octopus is.
+And, of course, many capture the fluid movements in shape-shifting ways that have made them a sight to behold.
 Check out some online videos on how octopuses solve puzzles after you read these octopus quotes.
+And click on if you ever wondered about the correct plural of octopus.

 Like other cephalopods, octopuses are well-known for their great escape.
 They temporarily expel ink to distract their predators, but octopuses are also great hunters.
 Typically, they pounce on their prey, trap them with their tentacles, and engulf them whole.
 They eat small seafood like clams and shrimp.
 The largest octopus, the giant Pacific octopus, can consume small sharks.